influxdata/telegraf/plugins/inputs/kafka_consumer/README.md

   # client_id = "Telegraf"

   ## Set the minimal supported Kafka version.
 Setting this enables the use of new
   ## Kafka features and APIs.
-Of particular interest, lz4 compression
-  ## requires at least version 0.10.0.0.
+Must be 0.10.2.0 or greater.
   ##   ex: version = "1.1.0"
   # version = ""